|

 demand.
 We have provided training on working with men in this situation

+to branches of Victim Support throughout Scotland.
 We have provided training on best practice when working with lesbian,

 gay, bisexual and transgendered people to many different groups.